 This is especially important if they find a news piece, op-ed, or a relevant study that deals with a member of Congress's district or state.

 Lobbyists reported this is helpful for the staffer because they are able to stay up-to-date on issues impacting their district without having to do much work.

-Researchers found that lobbyists spent a lot of time on Capitol Hill so they can run into member of Congress and their professional staff.
-Lobbyists saw this as a good way to maintain relationships without having to ask for any of the member of Congress's time.
+Researchers found that lobbyists spent a lot of time on Capitol Hill so they can run into a member of Congress and their professional staff.
+Lobbyists saw this as a good way to maintain relationships without having to ask for any of the members of Congress's time.

 Researchers found that lobbyists provided legislative support to lawmakers and their staffs, in the form of policy reports, draft statutory language, private information and data regarding constituents, inside political and legislative information, and lobbying support to gather cosponsors or rally defeats.

-These types of activities have been well-publicized as a form of corruption, but it was often viewed as a form of support to a lawmakers’ office between lobbyist and staffer.
+These types of activities have been well-publicized as a form of corruption, but it was often viewed as a form of support to a lawmakers’ office between lobbyists and staffers.
 Since most staffers in Congress are extremely understaffed, staffers appreciated the assistance as the support made them more successful at their job.

 Want to learn more?
 Download The Advocacy Guide

 Our FREE e-book that teaches you everything you need to know about reaching out to Congress as a constituent.

 Whether you are writing a letter to your Senator or trying to call your member of Congress, there are proven advocacy strategies that work better than others and we provide them to you for free.